 Ensure each reference is willing to submit this electronically, and inform him or her that they will be receiving an email from firstname.lastname@example.org requesting them to submit a reference for you online.
 Recommenders may use the instructions for reference letter writers for more assistance.

-- Transcripts: Please provide an unofficial transcript from every institution from which a degree has been received.
-In addition, ALL prerequisite courses, even if acquired apart from the degree, must be documented on unofficial transcripts.
+Transcripts: Please provide a copy of an official transcript including the school's seal from every institution from which a degree has been received.
+In addition, ALL prerequisite courses, even if acquired apart from the degree, must be documented on official transcripts.
+It is appropriate for copies of transcripts to have "copy" watermarks, so do not be alarmed.
 Note: printing a page from a website does not meet this requirement.
-All transcripts must be uploaded by the student with his/her online application for the application to be considered complete.
-Transcripts provided to KU in any other way will not be considered part of the application.
+We do not accept student advising reports or any transcript with the words "unofficial transcript" in the header.
+All transcripts must be uploaded by the student with their online application for the application to be considered complete.
+Transcripts provided to KU in any other way may not be considered part of the application.

 Contact email@example.com or 913-588-5935 with any questions.

 - The IPCD admissions committee reviews applications for admission and makes recommendations to the Office of Graduate Studies for final processing.